 Second Degree students are only required to complete the 2nd Degree General Education Requirements.
 There is no advantage for students who hold a previous Bachelor’s degree in another area.

 The first step towards a BSN degree at FMU is to fill out an FMU Application and have all official transcripts sent from any previous schools attended, including high school.

 Once the student has been officially accepted to the university and has all of their coursework completed or they are in their last semester of completing the courses, a BSN application for the upper division should be submitted.

 The deadline for fall semester upper division applications is March 1st.
 All classes must be completed by the end of FMU’s Summer I term.

 The deadline for spring semester upper division applications is October 1st.

 Admission into the upper division, or final two years of study, in the Nursing Program is competitive.
-All applications are carefully reviewed by the Nursing Program’s Admission and Progression Committee.
+All applications are carefully reviewed by the Nursing Program’s Admission, Progression, and Graduation Committee.

 - Applicants must first be admitted to Francis Marion University – apply to FMU here

 - Completion of all prerequisite courses with a grade of C or better by December (Spring admission) or June (Fall admission)